azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-referencesAndSecrets.md

 If we are using a script to prompt a user to enter a password as part of the deployment then again, that would be transient and there should be nothing to see if it is prompted for interactively in the right way, such as with `read -s -p "Enter password: " password` to ensure that the `-s` switch prevents characters being echoed to the terminal.

 So the real issue is avoiding scripts and parameter files from containing cleartext password if the location and access permissions would allow them to be viewed.
-This is where specifying key vault secrets makes perfect sense.
+This is where the use of key vault secrets makes perfect sense.

 ### Creating a Key Vault

 OK, let's begin by creating a lab3a folder and an empty azuredeploy.json and azuredeploy.parameters.json file.

 We'll also need a key vault if you haven't got one.
 I have shown below how to make one manually to save time.
 Or you can use a couple of CLI or PowerShell commands.
 Try searching for the Azure documentation page that can help with that.
-Or if you wish you can take a look at the [201-key-vault-secret-create](https://github.com/Azure/azure-quickstart-templates/tree/master/201-key-vault-secret-create) quickstart template and use that to automate the creation if you know that this is something you wil lbe doing repeatedly.
+Or if you wish you can take a look at the [201-key-vault-secret-create](https://github.com/Azure/azure-quickstart-templates/tree/master/201-key-vault-secret-create) quickstart template and use that to automate the creation if you know that this is something you will be doing repeatedly.

 Here are the manual instructions: